 Instructions

-• Soak cashews: Place ½ cup cashews in a heat safe bowl and pour boiling water over them.
-Soak for 15 minutes.
+- Soak cashews: Place ½ cup cashews in a heat safe bowl and pour boiling water over them.
+Allow to soak while prepping everything else.

-• Tofu Prep: Slice the tofu in half, wrap it in a clean kitchen towel, and place something slightly weighted on top.
-Let it sit for 10 minutes to absorb excess moisture.
+- Tofu Prep: Meanwhile, slice the tofu in half and wrap it in a clean kitchen towel, and place something slightly weighted on top and press for 5 minutes.
 Pre-heat oven to 350℉ and line a baking sheet with parchment paper.
+In a large bowl, measure out ½ tsp turmeric, 1 tsp paprika, ¼ tsp salt, and ⅛ tsp black pepper.

-• Cashew Cream: While tomato mixture is cooling, drain cashews and add to the blender along with ½ cup fresh water.
-Blend until smooth and creamy, stopping a couple of times to scrape the sides.
+- Cashew Cream: While tomato mixture is cooling and tofu is baking, strain the cashews and add to the blender along with ½ cup fresh water.
+Blend until smooth and creamy, stopping to scrape the sides.
 Pour cashew cream in a bowl and set aside.
-Don't rinse blender.
+Don't rinse the blender.

-• Blend and Simmer: Place chopped ginger and the cooled tomato mixture in blender and blend until smooth and creamy, about 2-3 minutes.
+- Blend and Simmer: Place ginger and the tomato mixture in the blender and blend until smooth and creamy, about 2 minutes.
 Transfer creamy mixture back to pot and add 2 whole cloves, ½ stick of cinnamon, 1 tsp sugar, 1 bay leaf, and the baked tofu.
 Turn heat on medium-low and cook for 15-30 minutes, stirring occasionally and turning down heat if it starts to splatter.

-• Basmati Rice: In a large pot, bring 3 cups water with ½ tsp salt to a boil.
+- Basmati Rice: In a large pot, bring 3 cups water with ½ tsp salt to a boil.
 Once boiling, add 2 cups white basmati rice, cover with a lid, and reduce heat to low.
 Set a timer for 13 minutes.
-Once timer goes off, remove pot from heat and let rest for at least 10 minutes.
+Once timer goes off, remove pot from heat and let rest for 10 minutes.
 Don't lift the lid!
+Once the 10 minute timer goes off, immediately lift the lid and fluff the rice gently with a fork.

-• Finishing: Remove cinnamon stick and cloves.
-Stir in ¼ tsp garam masala, 2 tsp fenugreek leaves, and cashew cream starting with ¼ cup and adding more if desired.
-(Tikka masala is supposed to be tomato-forward, not cream heavy.)
+- Finishing: Remove cinnamon stick and cloves (if you can find them).
+Stir in ¼ tsp garam masala, 2 tsp fenugreek leaves, and cashew cream starting with ¼ cup and adding more if desired, reserving some for garnish.
 Taste curry, adding any other spices it may need such as salt, cayenne for spice, pinch of sugar if too acidic.

-• Serving: Serve Tofu Tikka Masala over cooked basmati rice or with naan or roti, and garnish with cilantro and a swirl of cashew cream.
+- Serving: Serve Tofu Tikka Masala over cooked basmati rice or with naan or roti, and garnish with cilantro and a swirl of cashew cream.
+Enjoy!

 Notes

-Did you make Tofu Tikka Masala?
-I’d love to hear how it turned out and any variations you made in a comment below!
+Did you make this Tofu Tikka Masala?
+I’d love to hear how it turned out in a comment below!

 If I could give this recipe 10 stars..
 I would!!
 I’ve never made Tikka masala, I didn’t realize I already have all the ingredients right in my kitchen!
 It came together quickly, was enjoyable to make and I immediately dished myself up a bowl and WOW. 🤯 So freaking good.
 If this recipe doesn’t impress the friends and family, nothing will!